PetToyCo/nick-proxy-server/README.md

 # Proxy-Server-Nick
-Handles all reviews and review-related visuals for PetToyCo
+ A proxy server for PetToyCo that relies on the six services listed in "Related Projects"

 ## Related Projects